 Click here to see a list of current St. Olaf students with declared majors in Classics, Greek, Latin, Latin Education, Ancient Studies, or Medieval Studies.

-Some students take Greek courses or Latin courses to satisfy the college’s foreign language requirement, some to improve their verbal and analytical skills, some to prepare for careers in education, journalism, law, medicine, government service, or museum and library studies, some from a desire to learn how to read Homer, Plato, Cicero, Vergil, and other classical authors in the original Greek or Latin, some just for the challenge and the fun of it.
+Some students take Greek courses or Latin courses to satisfy the college’s foreign language requirement, some to improve their verbal and analytical skills, some to prepare for careers in education, journalism, law, medicine, government service, or museum and library studies, some from a desire to learn how to read Homer, Plato, Cicero, Vergil, and other classical and medieval authors in the original Greek or Latin, some just for the challenge and the fun of it.
 Students who plan to attend seminary or do graduate work in theology are encouraged to take Greek for at least four semesters.

 Classics courses appeal to students who desire a broad background in the humanities.
 During January the department offers both an on-campus Classics course and a Classics interim abroad, either Classical Studies in Greece or Classical Studies in Italy.
 Up to thirty students spend the month traveling with a faculty member, visiting museums and archaeological sites while studying ancient history and art.
 Courses in Greek and Roman history are taught each year by members of the St. Olaf History Department.
 In addition St. Olaf students have permission to take many of the courses offered by the Department of Classical Languages at Carleton College.